Abhishek6416/Abhishek6416/README.md

   <p align="center" ><img  style="width: 150px;" src="https://skillpete.com/uploads/subject/1631954485-subject-hover-image.gif"/></p>
 <h4>Software professional with expertise in MERN technology,
-HTML, CSS, JavaScript, and experienced in solving more than 400+ Dsa problems.
+HTML, CSS, JavaScript, and experienced in solving more than 400+ DSA problems.
 Looking forward to being a part of an organization that allows constant learning and development of my technical and management skills.
 Experienced in working on various projects through remote collaboration.</h4>